servactory/servactory.com/docs/guide/usage/call.md

 ## Method `.call`

-The `.call` method throws an exception only for input attribute problems.
+The `.call` method throws an exception for input, internal, and output attribute problems.
 Other errors are captured and provided via the `Result` class.

 ::: code-group